philosolog/mal-progress-box/README.md

 2. **Create a GitHub Personal Access Token**

-   - Go to Settings → Developer settings → Personal access tokens → Tokens (classic)
+   - Go to Settings → Developer settings → Personal access tokens → Fine-grained tokens
-   - Generate a new token with `gist` scope
+   - Generate a new token with **Gists: Read and write** permission
    - Copy the token

 3. **Configure Repository Secrets**